 An amazing make ahead side-dish for the upcoming holidays!

-Light, creamy, and complex; with undertones of orange and cinnamon, touched with a hint of whiskey, not to mention the sweet pecan praline topping.
-One of my favorite sides!
+Light, creamy, and complex; this recipe for Holiday Praline Yams (or sweet potatoes)with undertones of orange and cinnamon, touched with a hint of whiskey, not to mention the sweet pecan praline topping is one of my favorite sides!

 I found this recipe many years ago (at least 20!) probably in a magazine, because the internet wasn’t really around then, or Pinterest or food blogs. 😂